385446 Manwë: Physical characteristics

 Being part of a binary system, Manwë has one known companion named Thorondor, formally designated (385446) Manwë I. It is estimated to be about two-thirds the size of the primary, approximately 108 km for a volume equivalent diameter.
 The rotation period of Thorondor is uncertain, though a best-fit model suggests a very slow rotation period of 309.3 days.
 Thorondor's rotation is expected to be chaotic like Pluto's smaller moons, as a result of gravitational torquing by Manwë over the course of their eccentric mutual orbit.
 Thorondor's light curve has considerable photometric variability, with an amplitude of 0.55 magnitudes.
 This implies that Thorondor could have a very flattened shape, akin to the larger lobe of the contact binary Kuiper belt object 486958 Arrokoth.
-Assuming a ellipsoid shape for Thorondor, a best-fit model for its shape suggests the aspect ratios of a/c = 7.33 and b/c = 6.67.
+Assuming an ellipsoid shape for Thorondor, a best-fit model for its shape suggests the aspect ratios of a/c = 7.33 and b/c = 6.67.

 Orbit

-The satellite's orbit has the following parameters: semi-major-axis, 6674 ± 41 km; period, 110.176 ± 0.018 days; eccentricity, 0.5632 ± 0.0070; and inclination, 25.58 ± 0.23°.
-The total system mass is about 1.94 kg.
+The satellite's orbit has the following parameters: semi-major-axis, 6674±±41 km; period, 110.176±±0.018 days; eccentricity, 0.5632±±0.0070; and inclination, 25.58±±0.23 °.
+The total system mass is about 1.94×10^18 kg.

 Mutual events

-Manwë and Thorondor were expected to go through a period of mutual occultations and transits from 2014–2018, where one object crosses in front of the other as seen from Earth.
-Pluto and Charon went through a similar series of mutual events from 1985–1990.
+Manwë and Thorondor were expected to go through a period of mutual occultations and transits from 2014 to 2018, where one object crosses in front of the other as seen from Earth.
+Pluto and Charon went through a similar series of mutual events from 1985 to 1990.
 Observations of these events could allow for better estimates of the radii of the two objects and their densities, as well as possibly determining their shapes and mapping surface color and albedo features.
-The first event, an inferior occultation, was predicted for 2014 July 16, and they continue until 2018 October 25.
+The first event, an inferior occultation, was predicted for 16 July 2014, and they continue until 25 October 2018.

-The actual observations revealed none of the four predicted occultations, likely due to error measuring orbital period of Thorondor, although photometry data gathered during the observation campaign determined that Manwë is a highly bilobate contact binary, potentially surrounded by rapidly orbiting moonlets besides Thorondor.
+The actual observations revealed none of the four predicted occultations, likely due to error measuring orbital period of Thorondor, although photometry data gathered during the observation campaign determined that Manwë is a highly bilobate contact binary.

-Stellar occultation

-On 18 September 2024, Manwë occulted the magnitude 14.6 star UCAC4 445-000300.
-The star may have dimmed for no more than 8.1 seconds during the event, which was observable in a path extending from Japan to Asia and Africa, and ending at Gabon in Central Africa.